Modifications

 Inside the house

-All new houses were built with an ensuite bathroom that had an accessible shower and toilet, and with a separate bathroom that included a bath.
-Powerpoints and light switches were located at wheelchair height.
+All new houses are built with an ensuite bathroom that have an accessible “wet-area” shower and toilet, and some with a separate bathroom that includes a bath.
+Within the bathroom, hand rails are placed within the shower and toilet areas.
+In some cases, moveable side rails are installed beside toilets.

 When it came to using the house, the Trust was told: